CForChrisProooo/youtubeNoScrollForDetails/README.md

 # youtubeNoScrollForDetails

-Chrome extension to just remove the scroll for details feature from YouTube.
+Firefox extension to just remove the scroll for details feature from YouTube.
 Modified to support FireFox by Chrispro.

 ## Installation